gitlabhq/terraform-provider-gitlab/docs/resources/managed_license.md

 description: |-
   This resource allows you to add rules for managing licenses on a project.
   For additional information, please see the gitlab documentation https://docs.gitlab.com/ee/user/compliance/license_compliance/.
+  ~> Using this resource requires an active gitlab ultimate https://about.gitlab.com/pricing/subscription.
 ---

 # gitlab_managed_license (Resource)

 This resource allows you to add rules for managing licenses on a project.
 For additional information, please see the [gitlab documentation](https://docs.gitlab.com/ee/user/compliance/license_compliance/).
+~> Using this resource requires an active [gitlab ultimate](https://about.gitlab.com/pricing/)subscription.

 ## Example Usage